Pamela Blake

 Pamela Blake (August 6, 1915 – October 6, 2009) was an American film actress who acted in almost 50 films.
-She is known primarily for her roles in western films and serials.
+She is known primarily for her roles in Western films and serials.

 Early years

 Blake was born in Oakland, California as Adele Pearce, and performed under that name until 1942.
 Following her mother's death when Blake was 3 years old, she went to live with an uncle and aunt, William Bojorques and Gertrude Biddle-Bojorques in Petaluma, California.
 Her secondary education came at schools in Petaluma and San Francisco.

 She went to Hollywood at age 17 after she won a beauty contest.

 Film

-Blake's film career lasted for a little over 15 years, with her starring mostly in B-movies.
+Blake's film career lasted for around 20 years, with her starring mostly in B-movies.
 Her first film role was uncredited, playing a bit part in the 1934 film Eight Girls on a Boat.
-However, in 1938 she starred in the western The Utah Trail alongside Tex Ritter. ("It was terrible!" she said in later years.
+However, in 1938 she starred in the Western The Utah Trail alongside Tex Ritter. ("It was terrible!" she said in later years.
 "I never saw it and never wanted to.")
 She also starred opposite John Wayne in the 1939 film Wyoming Outlaw.
-This helped her to secure several other western acting roles, many times as the lead heroine.
+This helped her to secure several other Western acting roles, many times as the lead heroine.
+A major break came when she was cast as the second female lead in This Gun for Hire (1942).

-In 1939 she starred in five films, one of which was a crime drama, one a mystery, and one a western.
+In 1939 she starred in five films, one of which was a crime drama, one a mystery, and one a Western.
 In total she had roles in some 54 films, as well as a number of starring roles in certain television series.
 In 1946 she starred in Chick Carter, Detective.
-Toward the end of her career, she mostly played parts in western genre films and television episodes, such as The Range Rider.
+Toward the end of her career, she mostly played parts in Western genre films and television episodes, such as The Range Rider.

 Waco (1952) was Blake's last feature film, and her last role was in the 1954 television pilot, The Adventures of the Texas Kid: Border Ambush, which was later released as a film.